Microfeller

 CEO, Founder

 People in the industry remember the hype around React when it first appeared.
-Since its release in 2013 it has been pivotal in frontend development, thanks to its component-based architecture and virtual DOM feature.
+Since its release in 2013 External resource it has been pivotal in frontend development, thanks to its component-based architecture and virtual DOM feature.
 React quickly became a gold standard among engineers.
 However, with new frameworks emerging, engineering teams now face a crucial question: Is React still the best choice for your next project?

 We’ll examine the shifts in front-end development since React’s launch, compare it with new technologies, and assess whether React remains the leading standard for web development.